Trial Design Stage

 - Realistic operational planning

-- Diversity and inclusion goals
+- Achievement of diversity and inclusion goals

-- Better execution once the study begins
+- Consistent execution once the study begins

 What aspects of the final protocol should they inform?

-- Operational feasibility of visit schedules
+- Operational feasibility of visit schedules and procedures

 - Participant burden and recruitment considerations

-- Implementation of any protocol amendments
+- Implementation of protocol amendments

 How can I build a feedback loop with investigators and sites?

-What should sponsors do at the Final Protocol stage?
+What should sponsors do at the final protocol stage?

 Distribute the Final Protocol